YoushaWang/IDS-721-03-Serverless/README.md

 # IDS-721-03-Data

 ## Intro
-In the project, we are going to use a major Big Data system to perform a Data related task, and applied our system on AWS Athena, AWS Spark/EMR, AWS Sagemaker, Databricks, Snowflake.
+In this project, we are going to deploy a serverless data enginneering pipelines using Rust.
-In this project, I used Rust to calculate average year experience a job need.
+In this project, I used Rust to calculate average year experience a job need from a cvs file.
+Shuttle.rs can simplyfy the deployment process of Rust applications to AWS Lambda by uploading the file of shuttle pipeline.

 ## Set Up
 1. set virtual enviroment